srg-imperial/GrayC/ISSTA-2023-AE/fuzzer/README.md

 Thread model: posix
 InstalledDir: /usr/bin
 ```
-The same goes to the rest of the packages:
+The same goes for the rest of the packages:

 Cmake:
 ```
 cmake --version
 cmake version 3.20.0

-CMake suite maintained and supported by Kitware (kitware.com/cmake).
+CMake suite is maintained and supported by Kitware (kitware.com/cmake).
 ```

 Python3: